SDC

 memory.
 Selecting a random card and adjusting its weight requires O(log N)

 time.
-Internally SD uses segment trees to achieve this time complexity.
+Internally, SD uses Fenwick trees to achieve this time complexity.
+The Fenwick tree implementation is a self-contained library and (hopefully) well-tested.